-The Portfolio's investment, directly, or indirectly through the use of derivatives, in equity securities (including common stock, convertibles and warrants) listed or traded on Recognised Markets in Russia shall typically be in the region of 0% to 15% of the Net Asset Value of the Portfolio and shall not exceed 25% of the Net Asset Value of the Portfolio.
+The Portfolio's investment, directly, or indirectly through the use of derivatives, in equity securities (including, without limitation, common stock and warrants) and fixed-income securities listed or traded on Recognised Markets in Russia shall typically be in the region of 0% to 10% of the Net Asset Value of the Portfolio and shall not exceed 20% of the Net Asset Value of the Portfolio.
 These limits can be changed in the sole discretion of the Directors, subject to advance notification to the Shareholders in the Portfolio.